instruct-rb/instruct/README.md

 ### Capturing Generated Completion

-`capture` captures the result of a completion from a deferred generation and makes it accessible from the transcript with `captured`.
+Because it's quite common to want to access a completion, but not break apart the prompt and completion into separate components, instruct provides `capture` captures the result of a completion from a deferred generation and makes it accessible from the transcript with `captured`.

 ```ruby
   transcript = Instruct::Transcript.new